ranghetti/sen2r/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a code bug
 title: ''
 labels: bug
-assignees: ''
+assignees: ranghetti

 ---

 <!--
 Use this template to report a bug.
 Please use this method instead than sending private email to the authors.
+In case you are not sure if your error is due to a code bug, please open the "Help needed" template.

 Before opening a new issue please check if the problem was already been mentioned (if so but the found issue is closed, open a new issue citing the old task instead than reopening it).